Gastric Balloon Procedure at New Victoria Hospital

 Inserting a gastric balloon may help you achieve long-term weight loss if a simple approach involving eating less, improving your diet and doing more exercise does not work.

-For more information on Gastric Balloon Surgery at New Victoria Hospital, call 020 8949 9020 or use our online booking form.
+If you would like to receive more information on Gastric Balloon Surgery at New Victoria Hospital, please call us on 020 8949 9020 or fill in our online form.

 Author: Mr Ian Beckingham DM FRCS